w3woody/OCTools/README.md

 * Added MacOS installer and code to build an installer.
   * To build the installer yourself, download the source kit, open the OCTools workspace, and build the "OCTools" aggregate target.
 This will run the scripts necessary to build the installer package.
 * Started complete reworking of source kit and documentation set to make this more useful.
 Clean up some minor issues with C++ code generation.
 Started adding code examples.
+* Added new `%errors` declaration to OCYacc and improved error handling and error reporting.
+Fixed several error processing bugs.

 ### April 15, 2018